13 Qualities Every Great Leader Must Have [The Leadership Blueprint]

 Charlemagne understood the importance of taking care of his vision for his empire and did everything in his power to unite, educate, and improve the lives of everyone in his territory.

 He was such an active and respected commander that Pope Leo III approached him for help from Rome’s enemies.
-Charlemagne came from a strong bloodline of top leaders, including Pepin the Short, his father, and Charles “The Hammer” Martel, his grandfather.
+Charlemagne came from a strong bloodline of top leaders, including his father, Pepin the Short, and his grandfather, Charles “The Hammer” Martel.

 A great leader studies humanity’s history and learns what ideas and principles worked and what didn’t.
 They are an avid reader of human history because they know that he who does not learn from his past is bound to repeat it.